masavini/kodi-lazy-xrandr/README.md

 ## Install

-Download `libreELEC-lazy-xrandr.sh` somewhere in your `/storage` dir, then add it to `/storage/.config/autostart.sh` (create it if not existing):
+Download `libreELEC-lazy-xrandr.sh` in your `/storage` dir, then add it to `/storage/.config/autostart.sh` (create it if not existing):

 ```
 cd /storage